Does my credit score affect business energy prices?

 Business energy usage is typically more expensive than domestic, so it is important to keep a close eye on your monthly energy bills.
 Many business owners choose to switch commercial energy providers for peace of mind and predictability with their monthly bills.

-Having the right information to hand when you come to switch business energy provider is essential to receiving an accurate quote.
+Having the right information to hand when you come to switch business energy providers is essential to receiving an accurate quote.
 There are some other things you should be considering too.
 For a seamless switching process, even if you're just reviewing the latest energy rates, consider these steps:

 Business energy price comparison online has never been easier.
 Once you’ve found the right tariff, you’ll need to terminate your contract.
-Remember that gas and electricity must be switched separately - a top tip is to deal with you commercial energy comparison all at once.
+Remember that gas and electricity must be switched separately - a top tip is to deal with your commercial energy comparison all at once.
 Locking your contracts in for the same amount of time will save you time in the future.

 If you do not terminate your contract, many commercial energy providers will place you on expensive out-of-contract rates.
 Providers are not always the best at sending renewal notices through (unless you're classed as a micro-business).